worldcoin/pbh-ctf/README.md

 - **End Time:** `2025-03-08T04:59:00Z`

 ### Details
 This portion of the CTF event is focused on breaking PBH invariants.
 There are four invariants that should always hold true when the World Chain Builder is producing blocks.
+It is important to note that if the builder block is not selected, these conditions are not enforced.

 Any participant that submits a valid proof of concept and write-up showing that they are able break an invariant will be paid a bounty (up to a specific amount, amounts to be announced).